 As many people may recall, I threw in the towel in 2013.
 I made a very difficult decision to stop writing about Colorado's mountaineering deaths.
 I was right in the middle of trying to learn the details one of the major tragedies of 2012 - Robert Jansen's death on Hagerman Peak.
 I was in contact with the climbers that were with him on that tragic day, a full year after the accident, and the responses I received changed the way I thought about things.
 I could feel the pain and anguish in their responses.
 I could tell, that by asking questions about the accident, I was just digging up old wounds that best lay hidden from the world to heal.
 I had to respect that feeling inside of me - that gut wrenching pang that I realized that my acts were causing another human being significant harm.
 I announced my decision and received quite interesting feedback.
 To my surprise, the community found value in my research and my posts, despite the sensitive and delicate nature of the topic.
 I even received phone calls from people I'd never met before, imploring me to continue writing.
 At the time, it was just too much to handle, so I put a stop to the articles.

-Fast forward to 2014 - I've since moved to Oregon and have put significant distance between myself and the topic.
+Fast forward to 2014 - I've put significant distance between myself and the topic.
 I've been able to think objectively about these articles and about their value, and their potential to cause harm.
 I've read and re-read the post I put up on 14ers.com (linked above) and keep coming back to the same conclusion - there is value in providing this information, if done the right way.
 Given that conclusion, I have decided to publish the data I've collected since 2011, which is significant.
-It will come in two installments, one here in this article, for 2012, and one in another article for 2013.
 I have also decided to make some significant changes in the type of information shared here.
 No longer will I be conducting a formal analysis, rather, a short account of known details with any obvious linkages to cause made apparent, as well as a statistical summary.
 It is quite difficult to walk a fine line between 1) honoring those who have died, 2) educating the general public to the dangers of the mountains and 3) showing respect to the friends and families of the deceased; however, that is my goal.
 The hardest part is accurately reporting the details of the story without inflicting pain on the survivors.
 You are committed to maintaining this delicate balance.I feel like this will strike a balance between the need for sensitivity as well as the need for information.
 Since my 2013 thread on 14ers.com prompted the creation of an entire new category of discussion for accident analysis, my hope is that those topics will serve that function instead.
 Without further ado, here are the stats for 2013...

 2013 started out quite poorly with 6 avalanche deaths in the month of April.
 While avalanche deaths are sometimes considered mountaineering deaths, in these particular cases, I want to differentiate between mountaineering and skiing/snowboarding; therefore, I won't be officially counting these 6 deaths in the tally for 2013 mountaineering deaths.
 The six deaths do serve as a painful reminder to always check the avalance conditions reports through CAIC.